22 FAQs about homeworking and the law

 Yes, if the contract of employment permits you to do so, or you reach agreement with the employees concerned.
 Otherwise no, unless you are willing to risk a claim for constructive dismissal.
 It could be seen as a fundamental breach of contract - although if your employees continued to work, an Employment Tribunal might hold that they had effectively accepted the change of terms and conditions.

-4. Do we have to pay new workers, recruited to work from home, at the same rate as employees moved from our offices to work from home?
+4. Do we have to pay new homeworkers the same rate as employees who originally worked in our offices who now work from home?

 Not necessarily.
 But take advice before you pay them differently, because it could be risky.
 For example, you risk breaching the equal pay legislation, particularly if the employees you are relocating include a higher proportion of one sex than the employees you are recruiting at a lower rate.